 A Surname

-Peter died in the 1740s, leaving Margaret destitute.
-She had a brief second marriage to a War Chief who was killed in a raid.
+Molly’s father died in 1745, at 38, leaving Molly’s family destitute.
+Her mother’s brief second marriage to a War Chief ended when he was killed in a raid.
 She married for the third time in September 1753.
 Most sources say she married Brant Kanagaradunka, a wealthy Mohawk sachem from the Turtle Clan.
-Molly’ and her brother used their stepfather’s name as their surname.
+Molly and her brother, Jacob, used their stepfather’s name as their surname.

 Education